Policy

 3.

-family farm corporate officers, individuals incorporated as a corporation with
+Corporations including family farm corporate officers, and individuals

-C.
+C. Payroll

-Payroll true-up reporting
+true-up reporting guidelines.

 1.

-of each policy year, every private employer must report actual payroll to BWC
+After the conclusion of each policy year, every private employer must

-for the full policy year, from July 1 through June 30.
-See the Payroll
+report actual payroll to BWC for the full policy year, from July 1 through June

 True-Up policy for additional information.